Immigration detention in the United States: Under Obama

-Immigration detention under Trump
+Under the first Trump administration

 Following two executive orders on January 25, 2017, ICE accelerated its pace of arrests, arresting 41,000 people within the next 100 days.
 During the 2017 fiscal year, ICE held a daily average of slightly more than 38,000 people in detention.
 In President Trump's 2018 budget proposal, the administration proposed spending more on immigration detention beds, expanding capacity to 48,000 people.
 In addition to detainees, ICE supervises the status of 2.3 million people, who must regularly check in with the agency.
 Immigration and Customs Enforcement (ICE, immigration police) and Customs and Border Protection (CBP) increased the number of unaccompanied minors detained nearly sixfold, from an average of 2,400 each night in May 2017 to 12,800 each evening in September 2018.
 Many academics have labelled the migrant detention centers as concentration camps, but others disregard this issue.
 In June 2020, reports from multiple news outlets reported that detainees were gassed with disinfectant and tear gas that led to multiple injuries.
 Also, there have been claims of illegal sterilization on women, and of migrant children being isolated from their families, both practices were compared to "experimental concentration camps".

-Immigration detention under Biden
+Under Biden

 In May 2021, the unprecedented surge of unaccompanied minors at the US-Mexico border reached more than 21,000 children.
 The children are being temporarily housed in shelters in Dallas and San Antonio, Texas, as well as the Long Beach Convention & Entertainment Center in California under the care of the Department of Health and Human Services.
 The time the children spend in government custody is lessening, to 30 days from 42 days under the Trump administration.

 Beginning in February 2021, the administration awarded nearly $3 billion in contracts to private entities to provide accommodations for unaccompanied children.
 Over $2 billion was in no-bid contracts to three organizations: Deployed Resources, LLC of Rome, New York; Mobile, AL-located Rapid Deployment Inc.; and Family Endeavors (AKA Endeavors) of San Antonio.
 Deployed Resources will be paid up to $719 million to manage a Donna Texas 1500 beds emergency refuge for children.
 Rapid Deployment has been awarded two contracts for $614 million to run a Fort Bliss, Texas site that could become the largest in the country as it expands to 10,000 potential beds.
 Family Endeavors has previously received $87 million from ICE to house migrant families in hotel rooms and could be paid up to $580 million to manage a crisis intake facility in Pecos Texas.